Back to: SOLID Design Principles in C#

 Example Without using the Liskov Substitution Principle in C#:

 As you can see in the above example, Apple is the base class, and Orange is the child class, i.e., there is a Parent-Child relationship.
 So, we can store the child class object in the Parent class Reference variable, i.e., Apple apple = new Orange(); and when we call the GetColor, i.e., apple.GetColor(), then we are getting the color Orange, not the color of an Apple.
 That means the behavior changes once the child object is replaced, i.e., Apple stores the Orange object.
 This is against the LSP Principle.
 The Liskov Substitution Principle states that even if the child object is replaced with the parent, the behavior should not be changed.
-So, in this case, if we are getting the color of Apple instead of Orange, then it follows the Liskov Substitution Principle.
+So, in this case, if we are getting the color Apple instead of Orange, it follows the Liskov Substitution Principle.
 That means there is some issue with our software design.
-Let us see how to overcome the design issue and makes the application follow Liskov Substitution Principle using C# Langauge.
+Let us see how to overcome the design issue and make the application follow the Liskov Substitution Principle using C# Langauge.

 Example Using the Liskov Substitution Principle in C#